37 articles found for keyword search:

 Productivity and Competitiveness of Garlic Production in Pasuquin, Ilocos Norte, Philippines

 A total of 124 garlic farmers were selected and interviewed to evaluate the productivity and competitiveness of garlic farming in Pasuquin, Ilocos Norte, Philippines.
-The Technical efficiency (TE) was estimated using a stochastic frontier analysis or SFA based on the Cobb-Douglas production...Volume 18 Issue No. 1 (June 2021) -
+The Technical efficiency (TE) was estimated using a stochastic frontier analysis or SFA based on the Cobb-Douglas...Volume 18 Issue No. 1 (June 2021) -

 Effects of Farm Income Diversification and Labor Out-Migration on Rice Household Productivity in Indonesia